mikarios/imageresizer/README.md

 # image resizer
 Microservice used to resize images.
 Supports connection to rabbitMQ to get jobs to execute and images within each job are processed concurrently with a set number of workers.
 Also provides an API to add jobs instead of using rabbitMQ.
+Images are uploaded to aws-like cdn. (created for digital ocean which has the same implementation as aws)

 ----